Hispano-Suiza HS.404: British production

-The British were concerned their production would be inadequate and licensed production of the Hispano to the US but this production never became satisfactory and the British eventually gave up on the US versions.
+The British were concerned that their production would be inadequate and licensed production of the Hispano to the US but this production never became satisfactory and the British eventually gave up on the US versions.
 British production was eventually increased to the point where this was no longer necessary.
+British variants used a fluted chamber that allowed a small amount of gas from the round to flood outside of the cartridge unsticking it from the chamber walls, removing the requirement for waxed cartridges.
 The ultimate version of the British wartime Hispanos was the Hispano Mk.
 V, which had a shorter barrel, and lacked the cocking cylinder thus requiring manual cocking before flight.
 It was lighter and had a higher rate of fire (desirable in aircraft armament), although at the expense of some muzzle velocity.
 The shorter barrel meant that the weapon could be housed within the wing of a fighter plane, reducing drag and making the gun less vulnerable to freezing and mechanical stress.
 One of the main British fighters to use the Mk.
 V was the Hawker Tempest Mk.
 V Series II, which mounted two cannon in each wing.
-Ammunition types available included Semi-Armour Piercing, Incendiary (SAPI) and High Explosive, Incendiary (HEI).
-Around 42,500 Hispano cannon of various marks were manufactured by Birmingham Small Arms (BSA).
+Ammunition types available included semi-armour piercing, incendiary (SAPI) and high explosive, incendiary (HEI).
+Around 42,500 Hispano cannons of various marks were manufactured by Birmingham Small Arms (BSA).

-US production
+U.S. production

 The British version was also licensed for use in the United States as the M1, with the United States Army Air Corps (USAAC) and U.S. Navy, which concluded that a single HS404 is analogous to three .50 machine guns in firepower while weighing less than twice as much, planning to switch to the 20 mm calibre as soon as the gun could be produced in sufficient numbers.
 In 1941 a very large building program was established, along with the production of ammunition.
 When delivered, the guns proved to be extremely unreliable and suffered a considerable number of misfires due to the round being lightly struck by the firing pin.
 The British were interested in using this weapon to ease the demand on production in England but after receiving the M1 they were disappointed.
 British wing-mounted fighter weapons by this period were cocked on the ground by the aircraft armourers before flight, the pneumatic cocking mechanism used previously being regarded as unnecessary weight and detrimental to aircraft performance; any stoppage in flight made the gun unusable until it could be cleared on the ground.
 The misfires also had the tendency to cause aircraft with wing-mounted guns to yaw away from the wing with the failed gun when the guns were fired, due to the unequal recoil, throwing off the pilot's aim.